BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Razor.md

 With the help from Traveler, they manage to tame Wolf King's fury, and the latter confirms that the outside wolf pack was creating problems.
 However, as Andrius says, Razor is a human and no wolf, so he cannot intervene in their affairs.

 In due time, Razor will also become friends with Bennet, getting stuck with him in the Thousand Winds Temple during the version 1.4 Windblume Festival and choosing Wolfhooks as his Windblume.
-He will also meet Klee's brother, Albedo, Diluc and Keaya while trying to help Klee on the Golden Apple Archipelago during the version 1.6 Midsummer Island Adventure.
+He will also meet Klee's brother, Albedo, Diluc and Kaeya while trying to help Klee on the Golden Apple Archipelago during the version 1.6 Midsummer Island Adventure.

 <span class="image fit"><img src="./RazorImages/19.jpg" alt="Razor and Bennett"></span>

-## Wienlesefest v3.1
+## 3.1 Weinlesefest

 A year after that, during the Weinlesefest, Varka would send a letter to Lisa, asking her to handle something for him.
 He wants her to give Razor a wooden box with some items that his parents left for him, thinking that now is the right time.
 As it turns out, Varka might have known Razor's parents and had not randomly stumbled upon him in the woods.